 7.1 What is the best way to cut cheesecake?

 Use a sharp, non-serrated knife.
-For clean slices, dip the knife in hot water, wipe it dry, and cut through the cheesecake.
-Repeat this process between cuts for the best results.
+Dip the blade in hot water, wipe it dry, then cut.
+Repeat between cuts for clean slices.

 7.2 Can I use different types of chocolate?